stevecooperorg/microdot/microdot/templates/README.md

 ### Tags

 You can add hashtags to the node names, and each tag will add a coloured tag bar.
 This is useful for visual grouping.
-Just add a hashtag to the name of the node; eg
+Just add a hashtag to the name of the node; e.g.,

 ```
 - i shipping labels generated once a day #SLOW